-A Service Management graphical reports contain an SMS prefix.
+Service Management graphical reports contain an SMS prefix.
 Job Cost graphical reports contain a JC prefix.
 Equipment Management graphical reports contain an EMS prefix.

 Before you can view the Signature graphical reports on your home page, you must update each report's parameter to the specific user login name.
 This must be done for each user who needs to view the graphical report.
 The order of adding a graphical report to Business Analyzer in Microsoft GP Dynamics and updating the report parameters in Report Manager is not important, however, the graphical report will not display any data until the parameters have been updated.

+Go to the Report Server (http://yourcomputername/Reports_yourservername).
 To update a graphic report's parameters:

-- 1. Go to the Report Server (http://yourcomputername/Reports\yourservername). - 2.
-From the Report Server, select yoursystemDB> yourcompanyDB > Signature Job Cost or Signature Service. - 3.
-Open the Charts and KPIs folder. - 4.
-In the Charts And KPIs window, hover your mouse over the report name and select the drop-down arrow that displays. - 5.
-Select Manage. - 6.
-From the navigation pane, select Parameters. - 7.
-On the UserID line, select Override Default and then enter your login name. - 8.
+- 1. From the Report Server, select yoursystemDB> yourcompanyDB > Signature Job Cost or Signature Service. - 2.
+Open the Charts and KPIs folder. - 3.
+In the Charts And KPIs window, hover your mouse over the report name and select the drop-down arrow that displays. - 4.
+Select Manage. - 5.
+From the navigation pane, select Parameters. - 6.
+On the UserID line, select Override Default and then enter your login name. - 7.
 Select Apply.